Best LLM for Local Deployment (2026)

 License: Apache 2.0

-Best for: Teams with limited GPU budget or edge deployments
+Best for: Teams with limited GPU budget who still want a current-generation model

 Download from HuggingFace →

-3. DeepSeek V3 — Best for coding locally
+3. DeepSeek V4 — Best for coding locally (via API) or at datacenter scale

 Provider: DeepSeek (open-weight)